 Metahaven is a research and design studio founded by Vinca Kruk and Daniel van der Velden based in Amsterdam.
 Their work is usually dedicated to reflexions on politics and social problems in the form of graphical and media design.
-They are also among the teaching staff at The New Normal educational program.
-It is focused on the new contemporary condition, which has emerged with the rapid development of technology like machine intelligence, VR and AR, and aimed to define new paths for urban design and development.
-Strelka Magazine offers you an extract from Metahaven’s essay Can Jokes Bring Down Governments?published by Strelka Press.
+They are also among the faculty at Strelka’s The New Normal educational program.
+Strelka Mag offers you an excerpt from Metahaven’s essay Can Jokes Bring Down Governments? published by Strelka Press.

 The first internet memes, unsurprisingly, had never even heard of “graphic design.”
 Memes live by echo and imitation.
 They refute the dogma that everyone is creative.
 A hidden truth can become obvious overnight if it is amplified by the internet, just like the Marshall amplifier once made rock music revolutionary by making it very loud.